earthly/website/blog/_posts/2022-12-09-k8cluster-mnging-blding-Kubeadm.md

 **Note**: If you see a Configuring grub-pc menu, select 'Keep the local version currently installed'.

-After a successful upgrade, bring the master node back online by making it scheduleable.
+After a successful upgrade, bring the master node back online by making it schedulable.
 To do this you have to uncordon the master node:

 ~~~
 kubectl uncordon $HOSTNAME